FINRAOS/herd-mdl/mkdocs/docs/mdlt.md

 ## MDLT Known Issues

+*   if CreateVPC==true while creating mdlt, you need to delete vpc manually(1.find vpc id from createVpc stack output parameter VPC.
+2.go to aws vpc console and click Your VPCs 3.enter the vpc id found in step one.
+4.choose the found vpc, click button Actions, Delete Vpc, select the checkbox to delete connect, confirm vpc deletion by clicking the button 'Yes, Delete')
 *   mdlt wrapper stack is not auto deleted after test execution, user need to login to aws cloudformation console and delete the wrapper stack( mdlt wrapper stack name is 'mdlt' by default)